kk415kk/moocRP/README.md

 <hr>

 Research platform for University of California, Berkeley researchers built by Kevin Kao in collaboration with Professor Zachary Pardos.
+See our Learning@Scale ACM publication for more information: <a href='http://dl.acm.org/citation.cfm?id=2724683' target='_blank'>http://dl.acm.org/citation.cfm?id=2724683</a>

 To contribute to this project, please fork the project and make pull requests, or create Github issues.

 Built on Node.js server with Sails.js framework for an MVC architecture.
 Python/Bash scripts and D3 visualizations mixed in.